philipposgate/SpringBootExamples/readme.md

 * [example1](example1) - The most basic Spring-Boot example of a "hello world" REST service.
 * [example2](example2) - A slightly more advanced version of a Spring-Boot REST service.
 Demonstration of CRUD operations with JPA and H2 database.
 Demonstration of Swagger UI integration.
+* [example3](example3) - An example of a Spring-Boot Data REST service.
+Demonstration of CRUD operations with JPA and H2 database.

 ## Resources